Entering Research (LASC 397A)

 of this course for physical science undergraduates at the University of

-I am currently teaching a pilot version of this 2-unit (1 per semester)
+Last year I taught a pilot version of this 2-unit (1 per semester)

-the course last fall, students met weekly, sharing their research
+the Fall course, students met weekly, sharing their research

 experiences and learning about the roles, responsibilities and